8 Kitchen Trends That Can’t Go Wrong

 A reason we recommend touch free over hands-free: As you know from public bathrooms with hands-free activiated faucets, they’ll often turn on when you don’t want them to and not turn on when you do.

-#8 Stick with Transitional Design
+#7 Transitional Design

 More than 60% of NKBA designers say contemporary, with its sleek simplicity, is the fastest-growing kitchen style.
 Fussy doodads and decorative and distressed glazes are out.

 Contemporary looks sleek and clean, but can also come across as cold.
-The design encourages a non-cluttered look, which can be hard to maintain in a busy home.
+Contemporary design encourages a non-cluttered look, which can be hard to maintain in a busy home.
 So it’s better to hedge your bets with transitional design, which combines contemporary and traditional to exploit the best parts of each.

-Aging in place is a big snore — until you get to that age when the right modifications will allow you to stay in your home.
+Aging in place is a big snore — until you get to that age when the right kitchen trends will allow you to stay in your home.
 And since a large part of the population is reaching retirement age, accessibility finally is catching on — even with homeowners who aren’t intentionally seeking those features.
 Why?
 Because the designs make so much sense.

 It’s not a trend that’s going away.
 The NKBA’s 2014 survey shows that 56% of designers specified accessible/universal design features in kitchens during 2013, and most believe they’ll add more and more features in the years to come.